DsixTools/DsixTools/README.md

-# DsixTools: The Standard Model Effective Field Theory Toolkit
+# DsixTools: The Effective Field Theory Toolkit

 DsixTools is a Mathematica Package for the matching and renormalization-group evolution from the new-physics scale to the scale of low-energy observables.